 Family Friendly Spring Break

-Black Balsam Knob
+Black Balsam Knob via Art Loeb Trail

 Difficulty Level: Easy

 This treeless bald is a perfect short hike for families, day hikers, picnickers, photographers, and those looking to summit surrounding peaks.
 The hike to the top is brief, and the views at the summit are so mesmerizing, they’ll make the decision to head back in for the night a tough one.
 After a short and steady climb in elevation through magnificent Balsam Fir trees, Black Balsam Knob will come into view.
 There, you’ll see a rocky landscape covered in wildflowers, blueberries, and blackberries—along with a 360-degree view of the surrounding mountain ranges.
-We’ll make this easy for you: Black Balsam Knob is a must-see during your trip to the Smokies.
+There are several other trails with spectacular views near Black Balsam Knob, should you care to extend your hike.
+Pisgah Ranger District Maps are available for purchase at our Visitor Center or your local outdoor retailer if you’d like more information on how to make loop hikes.

 Max Patch